l4mbert/locomotive_site_gulp/README.md

 If you are creating a site which also has a Wordpress blog, or shares it's assets with another system, then you may need to move all public assets to S3.
 To do so, use this task.
 Please read about [Creating and specifying](#creating-and-specifying-amazon-s3-keys) S3 authentication details.

 _Please_ note that Locomotive does a good job of storing assets on S3.
 If you don't need to share assets with another system, it's best to let Locomotive handle assets.

+## encrypt-keys - task

+`$ gulp encrypt-keys`

+In order to store Amazon S3 keys in GitHub we must encrypt them.
+This task will encrypt any files which end in '.aws.json', and move them to the folder titled 'encrypted'.
+If [you create a new Amazon S3 key file](#creating-and-specifying-amazon-s3-keys), please encrypt it.

+## decrypt-keys - task

+`$ gulp decrypt-keys`

 ## Creating and specifying Amazon S3 keys